The Dick Cavett Show: Production

-On all three of the early ABC shows the bandleader was Bobby Rosengarden and the announcer was Fred Foy of The Lone Ranger fame.
+On all three of the early ABC shows, the bandleader was Bobby Rosengarden and the announcer was Fred Foy, known for his work on The Lone Ranger.
 The morning show was produced by Woody Fraser.
 Tony Converse was the producer of the 1969 ABC prime-time show and the original producer of the ABC late-night show, succeeded by John Gilroy.
 Cavett's writer was Dave Lloyd.